 Germanium is produced as a by-product of base metal refining, mostly from sphalerite zinc ores, fly ash coal (produced from coal power plants), and some copper ores.
 It isn’t mined as a primary material.

-China is the world’s largest producer of germanium, responsible for around 60% of total production (estimated to be 60% from zinc ores and 40% from coal fly ash).
-The remaining germanium output comes from Canada, Finland, Russia, and the United States.Â
+China is the world’s largest producer of germanium, responsible for 93.5% of global production in 2022 according to Statista (estimated to be 60% from zinc ores and 40% from coal fly ash).
+The remaining germanium output comes from Japan, Russia, and the United States.Â

 The demand for the final products that use germanium determines the need for this unique metal.
 As noted, germanium plays a crucial role in today’s technology, especially fibre optics.
 So, for example, increased demand for high-speed internet worldwide would increase demand for germanium.